johnathanmccabe/rmodelling/README.md

 # rmodelling
-A collection of data transformations and feature engineering for use while modelling
+A collection of data transformations and feature engineering for use while modelling.

+This is a ine from RStudio